 One such brand to offer great value for money is Kelvinator.
-Having been around for over 100 years, by now many of us are familiar with the company from Detroit specialising in whitegoods.
+Having been around for over 100 years, by now many of us are familiar with the brand from Detroit specialising in whitegoods.
 It usually rates well in our customer satisfaction reviews for refrigerators and is in fact a previous winner of our fridges award.
-It also traditionally rates well for air conditioners.
-So just what makes Aussies get an excited chill when buying a Kelvinator?
-Find out more about the company below.
+It also traditionally rates very well for air conditioners.
+So just what makes Aussies get an excited chill when buying a Kelvinator fridge?
+Find out more about the brand below.

 What fridges does Kelvinator offer?

 Kelvinator’s have a decent range of fridges, generally trending towards the mid-large capacities.
 All Kelvinator fridges come with ‘Spillsafe’ glass shelves that can hold up to a litre of spilled liquid to prevent it from dripping onto the lower shelves.
 They also come with adjustable storage, humidity controlled crispers and separate controls for the fridge and freezer.
 Electricity costs for our comparison were calculated at 33c/kWh, but your usage charges may vary.
 Let’s dive in further to see what the brand offers.